3meraldK/earthmc-dynmap/README.md

 3. Go to your browser extensions manager and turn on developer mode.
 4. Click "Load the unpacked folder" and select the unpacked folder.
 > [!NOTE]
-> You must keep the folder on your computer, otherwise you will have to re-install.
+> You must keep the folder on your computer in the same location, otherwise you will have to re-install.

 ### Userscript (Other browsers, like Firefox)
 1. Install Tampermonkey extension for your browser.